A Close Encounter With Yangon’s Most Dangerous Street Gang

 Upon arrival, a first shot will be given to then be followed by other doses extending up to 2 weeks (if you haven't been vaccinated).
 Rabies should be taken seriously.
 Initially, it will bring on pain and fever followed by seizures, hallucinations and paralysis.
 It's almost always fatal in untreated humans.

-I know it can be tempting to pet stray dogs (especially puppies - my heart has broken several times over) but it's best not to.
-This will not only protect you from not contracting rabies but other diseases as well for which strays are known for.
-Street dogs are often feral meaning they're somewhat "wild" despite being in contact with humans.
+It’s best not to pet any stray animals, dogs or cats.
+Street dogs are often feral despite being in contact with humans.
 As with any animal, they can be unpredictable and dangerous especially when in packs.

 More information: Centers for Disease Control and Prevention